Rock River Times

-The Rock River Times is an independently owned alternative newspaper based in Rockford, Illinois having a circulation of around 17,000 free newspapers.
+The Rock River Times is an independently owned alternative weekly newspaper based in Rockford, Illinois with a circulation of about 2,500.

-The weekly newspaper, distributed every Wednesday, has been in publication since 1987.
-Daily headlines are offered on the paper's website.
+Distributed every Wednesday, The Rock River Times has been in publication since 1987.
+An electronic version of the publication is posted weekly on the paper's website.

 History

-The Rock River Times began as the monthly The North End Times in 1987.
+The Rock River Times began in 1987 as the monthly, The North End Times.
 The paper was acquired by Frank Schier in 1992 and rebranded with its current name in 1993.
-Weekly publication began in December 1993.
+Weekly publication began in December 1993 and grew to a circulation of more than 20,000 over the next two decades.

 Schier, who served as editor and publisher of the newspaper for more than 24 years, died in January 2017.
 The paper continued under publisher Josh Johnson, a former legals editor under Schier, who purchased the publication from his estate.

+When Johnson bought the paper it had about 15 to 20 employees.
+Seven years later the paper's staff had been reduced over time to Johnson, a part-time salesperson and a number of freelance writers.
+In 2024, the newspaper moved offices after 30 years from 128 N. Church St. in downtown Rockford to the Rockford Plaza on Charles Street.

 Format

-The Rock River Times weekly edition comes in a tabloid format typically of 32-56 pages.
+The Rock River Times weekly edition is currently printed in a tabloid format of 16-24 pages.
 Topics include local, state and national news and commentary, sports news, business news, and arts and entertainment news.

+At the paper's peak, The Rock River Times consisted of as many as 56 pages and had a full staff of local reporters and editors.
+Today, there are no local reporters; the paper now serves as a legal-noice publication with wire-generated news content.